Zakaria-Khuda-Dady/Terraform-Three-Tier-Project/README.md

 # Terraform-Three-Tier

+In this  project I will use Terraform Modules to build a 3 tier AWS network VPC with Public and Private Subnets, Internet Gateway, and Route Tables etc.
+What is a Terraform Module:  Terraform modules allow you to use one code to create multiple resources.

 A Terraform Three-Tier project typically refers to an infrastructure deployment using Terraform, a popular Infrastructure as Code (IaC) tool.
 The "Three-Tier" architecture is a common design pattern used in web applications, which divides the application into three main components or layers: presentation, application, and data.

 - Frist, I created a folder called (modules)